marcjoos-cea/dumses-hybrid/README.md

 end program ring
 ```

 If it works, it is probably OK.
-If not, you might want to turn off RDMA with --with-rdma=0
+If not, you might want to turn off CUDA-aware MPI with --with-cuda-aware-mpi=0

 ### Additional timers

-If you want to run a version with additional timer,s you could use the Python preprocessor:
+If you want to run a version with additional timers, you could use the Python preprocessor:

 ```
 $ python3